| The United Nations (UN) Commission on Human Rights The UN Commission on Human Rights expressed concern about the human

 role in the demonstration.
 Amnesty International considered all

+six protestors to be prisoners of conscience.
 At least 50 peaceful protestors were detained in Minsk city centre

 on 23 March during an unsanctioned demonstration staged to protest